What is climate change and global warming?

 The burning of fossil fuels such as coal, oil or natural gas, agriculture and deforestation all contribute extensively to climate change.
 Scientists agree that the increase in global temperatures and extreme weather events that have been observed over the last 100 years is consistent with the increase in greenhouse gases associated with human activity.

-Since the late 19th century, the global average temperature has increased by between o.2·c and 0.6•c.
-While this may seem insignificant, the effects of this change have already been observed in increasing global air and ocean temperatures, rising global sea levels, and widespread reduction in snow and ice cover.
+Since the late 19th century, the global average temperature has increased by between 0.2°C and 0.6°C. While this may seem insignificant, the effects of this change have already been show to cause an increase global air and ocean temperatures, rising global sea levels, and widespread reduction in snow and ice cover.

 Making a difference together

 At Greenfleet, we believe in taking practical action to fight the impacts of climate change and global warming.

-We plant native forests to absorb carbon emissions from the atmosphere and protect our climate.
+We plant native, biodiverse forests to absorb carbon emissions from the atmosphere and protect our climate.
 This is a nature-based climate solution.
-As they grow, our native forests capture carbon emissions from the atmosphere, provide habitat for native wildlife, conserve biodiversity and contribute to climate change resilience.
+While our native forests capture carbon emissions, they also provide habitat for native wildlife, conserve biodiversity and contribute to climate change resilience.